-Cable companies in Massachusetts support the regional economy in many ways.
-They are significant employers, and through their day-to-day operations, their massive capital investment and the spending of their thousands of employees, these companies contribute \$3.46 billion to the Massachusetts economy.
+Connecticut's cable companies support the regional economy in many ways.
+They are significant employers, and through their day-to-day operations, their massive capital investment and the spending of their thousands of employees, these companies contribute \$1.47 billion to Connecticut's economy.
 Their diverse service offerings are expanding to meet the demands of hundreds of thousands of their residential and business customers.
-Major cable companies are leaders in building the region's broadband infrastructure, and their investments support IT and other industries across the commonwealth.
-No less important, they are making further contributions to the communities they are serving through their philanthropic initiatives and by donating services to thousands of community institutions.
+Major cable companies are leaders in building the region's broadband infrastructure, and their investments support IT and other industries across the state.
+No less important, they are making further contributions to the communities they are serving through their philanthropic initiatives and by donating services to more than a thousand community institutions.
 As data demands change and increase, cable companies will continue to dynamically adapt, providing cutting-edge technology to residences and businesses and providing the connectivity to support and grow the region's economy.